Think-and-Dev/gitbook-docs-test/docs/integration/minting-rdocs.md

       CommissionReturnStruct memory commission = mocExchange.calculateCommissionsWithPrices(params);
       // If commission is paid in RIF, subtract it from resTokenToMint uint256 fees = commission.reserveTokenCommission - commission.reserveTokenMarkup;
-      // Mint some new RDoC
+      // Mint some new RDOC
       moc.mintStableTokenVendors(resTokenToMint - fees, vendorAccount);
 ​      // Transfer it to your receiver account
       doc.transfer(receiverAddress, doc.balanceOf(address(this)));